gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

 ![digitpcbconnector-1](../img/digitpcbassembly/1-digitpcbassembly-connector.webp)
 1. Solder the block terminal connector pins on the back of the digit PCB.
 ![digitpcbconnector-2](../img/digitpcbassembly/2-digitpcbassembly-connector.webp)
 1. On the front of the digit PCB position the 2 port terminal block connector facing away from the LEDs.
-For PCBs labelled "2" & "3", insert the connector pins into the UART Tx-1/Rx-1 through holes.
-For the digit PCB labelled "0", insert the connector into the Tx-0/Rx-0 through holes.
+For **PCBs labelled "2" & "3"**, insert the connector pins into the `UART Tx-1/Rx-1` through holes.
+For the digit **PCB labelled "0"**, insert the connector into the `Tx-0/Rx-0` through holes.
 ![digitpcbconnector-3](../img/digitpcbassembly/3-digitpcbassembly-connector.webp)
 1. On the back of the digit PCB, solder the remaining connector pins, cut the pins flush, resolder to a smooth bead, then remove the flux wth a cotton dabbed with isopropyl alcohol.
 ![digitpcbconnector-4](../img/digitpcbassembly/4-digitpcbassembly-connector.webp)

 ## Add the Electrolytic and Ceramic Capacitors

-1. On the front of the digit PCB, align the electrolytic capacitor "-" sign opposite the "+" printed on the PCB for capacitor "c1", see the picture below.
+1. On the front of the digit PCB, align the electrolytic capacitor `-` sign opposite the `+` printed on the PCB for capacitor `c1`, see the picture below.
 Insert the pins into the through holes, then turn the digit PCB over to the back side and solder the capacitor.
 ![digitpcbcapacitor-1](../img/digitpcbassembly/1-digitpcbassembly-capacitor.webp)
-1. On the front of the digit PCB, insert the ceramic capacitor pins into the through holes titled "c2".
+1. On the front of the digit PCB, insert the ceramic capacitor pins into the through holes titled `c2`.
 Turn the digit PCB over to the back and solder the capacitor.
 !!! note
     Ceramic capacitors do not have polarity and can be inserted in any direction.
 ![digitpcbcapacitor-2](../img/digitpcbassembly/3-digitpcbassembly-capacitor.webp)